 The names of tables and table columns must start with a letter and must not contain an arithmetic operator (e.g., +).
+Due to SQL commands, these characters can cause problems when data are input or read.

-10.13 Pulsing spindle speed FUNCTION S-PULSE
+10.15 Pulsing spindle speed FUNCTION S-PULSE